 Affiliates spy on their competitors often to the point where they end up copying their approach.

 This is too much.
-Yet the habit of keeping tabs on your competitors may bring you a solid knowledge of their strong and weak points.
+Yet the habit of keeping tabs on your competitors may give you a solid understanding of their strengths and weaknesses.

 If you don’t watch their ads and read their product page, you are missing out.